puetzp/vec2checkd/doc/configuration.md

     client_key: '/var/lib/vec2checkd/ssl'
 ```

 Note that the Icinga ApiUser username and password (Basic auth.) may also be read from the environment using the variables **V2C_ICINGA_USERNAME** and **V2C_ICINGA_PASSWORD** respectively.
-When the username and password are defined in both the environment and the configuration file, the values from the environment take precedence over the YAML.
+When the username and password are defined in both the environment and the configuration file, the values from the environment take precedence over the YAML parameters.

 ### Mappings

-As hinted above a "mapping" defines PromQL queries to execute regularly and how to map the result of those queries to passive check results that are ultimately sent to the Icinga HTTP API.
+A "mapping" defines a PromQL query to be executed and how to map the query result to a passive check result that is ultimately sent to the Icinga HTTP API.
-Note that the daemon will simply exit when no mappings are configured.

 ```yaml
 mappings: